Visual kunstmatige intelligentie

 Visual and auditory

-Unlike the single or dual influence techniques so far (- radio, television, film and print advertising -) the artificial intelligence combines all sensory stimuli (modalities) and thus makes an extremely strong communication tool.
+Unlike single or dual influence techniques to date (- radio, television, film and print advertising -), artificial intelligence combines all sensory stimuli (modalities) and thus makes an extremely powerful communication tool.

 With that, people can be edited with smart speakers, televisions, refrigerators and thermostats.
 Ai understands individual voice commands and responds with personalized information.
 Refrigerators keep track of what products are in them and provide recipes based on that information.
 Smart watches track their users’ health and fitness data and devise personalized workouts and activities.
 Smart vacuums learn the layout of room to determine the most efficient cleaning route.